-56 Fund financial arrangements that qualify for the definition of LTPE are those drawing on upper credit tranche GRA or PRGT resources, or any blend of the two.
-For a complete discussion of LTPE, see The Acting Chair's Summing Up Review of Ex Post Assessments and Issues Related to the Policy on Longer-Term Program Engagement (2006), Review of Ex Post Assessments and Issues Relating to the Policy on Longer-Term Program Engagement (2006), and Ex Post Assessments of Members with Longer-Term Program Engagement-Revised Guidance Note (2010).
+69 Fund financial arrangements that qualify for the definition of LTPE are those drawing on upper credit tranche GRA or PRGT resources, or any blend of the two.
+For a complete discussion of LTPE, see The Acting Chair's Summing Up Review of Ex Post Assessments and Issues Related to the Policy on Longer-Term Program Engagement (IMF, 2006c); Review of Ex Post Assessments and Issues Relating to the Policy on Longer-Term Program Engagement (IMF, 2006b); and Ex Post Assessments of Members with a Longer-Term Program Engagement-Revised Guidance Note (IMF, 2010c).

-57 See Appendix I for more details on documentation and review of EPAs.
+70 See Appendix I for more details on documentation and review of EPAs.

-58 See Extension of Post-Program Monitoring to Cover the Use of PRGF Resources (2005); Guidance Note on the Implementation of Post-Program Monitoring (2010); and Decision No. 13454-(05/26), as amended.
+71 See Extension of Post-Program Monitoring to Cover the Use of PRGF Resources (IMF, 2005), Guidance Note on the Implementation of Post-Program Monitoring (IMF, 2010e), and Decision No. 13454-(05/26), as amended.
 The latter also discusses circumstances where the MD may propose PPM even where outstanding credit falls below the 200 percent of quota threshold, as well as circumstances where the PPM criteria are met but where the MD may consider it not warranted (e.g., given strength of policies or successor arrangement or SMP expected within six months).

-upon the recommendation of the Managing Director to engage with the Fund in PPM of their economic developments and policies (unless the member is implementing a Fund-supported program or SMP).

-- Article IV cycle.
-The 24-month cycle for Article IV consultations applies to members • with an ECF arrangement.59 Specifically, Article IV consultations with members that have an on-track ECF arrangement in place would be expected to be completed within 24 months after the completion of the previous Article IV consultation.
-In cases where a program review is not completed by the date for completion specified in the arrangement, the next Article IV consultation would be expected to be completed by the later of (i) six months after the scheduled review date and (ii) 12 months, plus a grace period of three months after the previous Article IV consultation, unless the program review has been completed prior to the later of these two dates, in which case the 24-month cycle continues to apply.
-A member that has completed an ECF by drawing all amounts may remain on the 24-month cycle, if it does not meet any of the criteria specified in paragraph 2 of Decision No. 14747-(10/96) (i) the member is of systemic or regional importance; (ii) the member is perceived to be at risk, or is facing pressing policy issues of broad interest to the Fund membership; or (iii) the member has outstanding Fund credit exceeding 200 percent of quota.
+outstanding Fund credit exceeding 200 percent of quota.
 At the time of the final review under the arrangement, staff should assess whether the consultation cycle should be shortened back to 12 months, based on the criteria mentioned above.
-When this is the case, the staff report for the final review should seek the Board's approval of such shortening of the cycle.60 Where the arrangement is cancelled by the member or expires with undrawn amounts, the member will remain on the existing cycle, unless the Executive Board determines, based on the above criteria, that a different cycle will apply. - Exchange System obligations under Articles VIII and XIV and Data Provision under Article VIII, Section 5.
-Requirements under Article VIII Sections 2, 3, and 4, and Article XIV are discussed in Article VIII Acceptance by IMF Members-Recent Trends and Implications for the Fund (2006).
+When this is the case, the staff report for the final review should seek the Board's approval of such shortening of the cycle.73 Where the arrangement is cancelled by the member or expires with undrawn amounts, the member will remain on the existing cycle, unless the Executive Board determines, based on the above criteria, that a different cycle will apply.

+- Exchange System obligations under Articles VIII and XIV and Data Provision under Article VIII, Section 5.
+Requirements under Article VIII Sections 2, 3, and 4, and Article XIV are discussed in Article VIII Acceptance by IMF Members-Recent Trends and Implications for the Fund (IMF, 2006d).
 A standard continuous PC applies, inter alia, to the non-introduction or intensification of exchange restrictions and on the non-introduction or modification of multiple currency practices (see Appendix II, Section G).
-Article VIII, Section 5 of the Fund's Articles of Agreement does not apply to the provision of information that is required for the purposes of Fund financial assistance under the ECF.61
+Article VIII, Section 5 of the Fund's Articles of Agreement does not apply to the provision of information that is required for the purposes of Fund financial assistance under the ECF.74 - Heavily Indebted Poor Country (HIPC) and Multilateral Debt Relief Initiative (MDRI).
+Performance under an ECF arrangement can count toward a track record of strong policy performance under Fund-supported programs required for the HIPC decision point and completion point.
+The minimum required track record for the decision point is six months and one year for the completion point.75 - Side letters.
+The use of side letters in LIC programs has been extremely rare.
+Side letters may be used when release of information on policy understandings at the time of a program request or review would cause adverse market reaction or undermine the authorities' efforts to prepare the domestic groundwork for a measure.76

-60 See Bilateral Surveillance Guidance Note-Update (2010).
+73 See IMF (2009j).